JAX extensions

 Parameters:

-shape (int | tuple[int, ...] | None, default: None) – The shape of the keys to pop.
-If None, a single key is popped.
-If an integer, that many keys are popped.
-If a tuple, the keys are reshaped to that shape.
+shape (int | tuple[int, ...], default: ()) – The shape of the keys to pop.
+If empty (default), a single key is popped and returned.
+If not empty, the popped key is split and reshaped to the target shape.

 Returns: